Aaron Wernham, MD, MS

 Chief Executive Officer

-Dr. Aaron Wernham is a family physician, and CEO of the Montana Healthcare Foundation.
-Aaron brings his experience in public health, medical practice, and grantmaking to the job of providing overall direction and leadership for the Foundation.
+Dr. Aaron Wernham is a family physician and chief executive officer of the Montana Healthcare Foundation.
+Aaron brings his experience in public health, medical practice, and philanthropy to the job of providing overall direction and leadership for the Foundation.
 In this position, he works with the trustees to develop and implement the Foundation’s strategic priorities, programming, and partnerships.

 Aaron received his medical degree from the University of California, San Francisco, and a master’s degree from the University of California, Berkeley.
 He trained in family medicine at the UC Davis-affiliated Contra Costa Regional Medical Center.